 We conducted two major coding cycles of the interview, board meeting, and media data using NVIVO (a qualitative analysis software).
 First, we employed exploratory and descriptive methods to familiarize ourselves with the data.
 Then employing a deductive analysis, we incorporated focused coding techniques based on pre-established codes from urban regime theory and takeover literature (Saldaña, 2009).
 We identified emerging patterns and themes and when possible, triangulated data in ways that could lead to more nuanced findings.
 For example, when participants made references to policies, specific events, or stakeholders, we analyzed other data sources (e.g., media, meeting archives, etc.) to clarify facts and examine other perspectives.
-Throughout the study, the team debriefed potential findings at multiple stages of the data analysis process.
-We also debriefed findings with other researchers with expertise in New Orleans, state takeover (and transition), and the sociocultural contexts of education policy and reform and gave a public presentation to the community with some preliminary results.
+The team debriefed potential findings at multiple stages of the data analysis process.
+We also debriefed findings with members of the New Orleans community and other researchers with expertise in New Orleans, state takeover (and transition), and the sociocultural contexts of education policy.